 Kevin’s personal story, which was really just an aside in the larger story about his calling to the serve restaurant and hospitality workers, is something I can’t shrug off.
 From the Bible Belt to the Pacific Northwest, the pattern is the same.
 It is too similar and too disconnected by geography and local culture to be a coincidence.

 These are the people Jesus came for.
+Can we view them as anything less?

 Paul said, “Test everything!”
 When I consider that restaurant and hospitality workers in America comprise such a large segment of the working poor who are plagued disproportionately by the ills of society, I would say they are a good litmus test for how the Church in America is doing with the Great Commission and the fruits of the spirit.

+Thee verdict?
 Not very well it seems.

 I think there is some truth to that, but then again: shouldn’t they expect more from us?
 Do we not have the Holy Spirit resident within us?
 Are we not ambassadors of Christ everywhere we go?

-We might add that Christians are simply “sinners saved by grace”.
+We might add that Christians are “sinners saved by grace”.
 We aren’t better than anyone else.
 We just realize our need for a savior.
 The “world” doesn’t understand that.
 Right?

 We have the antidote to sin, and we need to use it.
 We need to confess our sin and take it to “the foot of the cross” where it can be forgiven – and more importantly, where God can work in us to root it out.